ACRL e-Learning Webcasts

 Out of the Library and into the Community: Academic Librarians and Community Engagement (April 23, 2014)

 Conversations about democracy, information access, and information distribution within communities continue to gain momentum in both academia and society as a whole.
 Academic librarians and LIS faculty can work with social justice issues in many ways.
 Learn how to shape and bring to the forefront these issues via t teaching, scholarship, and work in local communities.
-Complete details and registration available soon.

 Dress your Data for Success: Data Visualization Strategies for Library Assessment (April 29, 2014)